sony/nnabla-ext-cuda/examples/cpp/mnist_training/README.md

 Please copy them to this directory.

-## Create NNP file of an initialized model for MNIST classifcation.
+## Create NNP file of an initialized model for MNIST classification.
 You might also have an NNP file of the initialized model in `nnabla/examples/cpp/mnist_training`.
 Please copy it to this directory.